How to Tell If Your Mascara Is ExpiredNovember 25, 2020

 Color, Smell and Texture Are Key

-“You can tell a mascara is expired by smelling it,” says Velazquez, “and if it smells bad, you know it’s time to throw it away.”
-It’s also important to pay attention to the coloring or texture of the mascara after a few months.
+“You can tell a mascara is expired by smelling it,” says Velazquez, “If it smells bad, you know it’s time to throw it away.”
+He explains that it’s also important to pay attention to the color and texture of your mascara.
 If the formula has separated, is dry or comes off the wand in clumps, it’s probably time to replace it.